shwgao/Awesome-Efficient-AI/docs/CUDA/GPU_Basic/ CUDA_basics.md

   - Blockdim: <<<x, y, z>>>, The choice of dimensionality for organizing threads usually reflects the dimensionality of the data.
 For example, if the data is a vector has 1 dimension, then the blockdim is better to be <<<x, 1, 1>>>.
 In general, it is recommended that the number of threads in each dimension of a thread block be a multiple of 32 for hardware efficiency reasons.
 - **Grid**:
   - All threads in a grid execute the same kernel function.
+- **Warp**:
+  - In most implementations to date, once a block has been assigned to an SM, it is further divided into 32-thread units called warps.
+  - Control divergence: When threads within a warp take different control flow paths, the SIMD hardware will take multiple passes through these paths, one pass for each path.
+During each pass, the threads that follow the other path are not allowed to take effect.

 ### GPU Memory Hierarchy
 <div style="display: flex; gap: 10px;">